 3. Tight email integration

 A lot of your communication is likely via email.
-Your team shouldn't have to jump through hoops to integrate email conversations into the CRM.
-If you don't have seamless integration with your email system, you are either using an antiquated email platform or a soon-to-be-outdated CRM platform.
-Once you type the client or prospect's name, the system should forever link that email to their CRM record.
+Your team shouldn't have to jump through hoops to integrate email conversations into the database.
+If you don't have seamless integration with your email system, you are either using an antiquated email platform or a soon-to-be-outdated platform.
+Once you type the client or prospect's name, the system should forever link that email to their database record.

 4. Mobile and tablet friendly

 If your team can't access what they need from tablets and smartphones, then you've made a bad investment.
 When the customer calls while you are on the road, you should have easy access to everything about their account.

 The most significant value in an effective CRM platform is the ability to remind sales reps to follow-up with ongoing opportunities at the right time.
 Offering automated drip campaigns, email marketing tools, auto-responders, and full records recording all such activities is essential.

 6. Know the Three Things You Need